Thripurapakala/ds_2024_module_3_python/README.md

 # ds_2024_module_3_python1
 ## Python script to analyze the Financial records.
-## Python script to analyze the vote-counting process
 ### Analyzing the Financial records.
     The dataset composed of two columns "date" and "Profit/Losses".
     Python script shall analyze the records to calculate: